-If you're planning to study Medicine, Dentistry, or Social Work, the funding you're entitled to may be slightly different from the standard package of funding available to other students.
+If you're planning to study medicine, dentistry, or social work, the funding you are entitled to may be slightly different from the standard package of funding available to other students.
 Please see the following information for more details.

-The NHS BSA are working on the detail and the process of the funding for 2018 entry; please keep checking the following websites for further information (and for clarification regarding students who are subject to transitional arrangements):
+The NHS BSA are working on the detail and the process of the funding for 2020 entry; please keep checking the following NHS BSA website for further information.

 Social Work degrees

-To view information for 2017/18 entry please visit the NHS Social Work Bursaries website Details for 2018/19 entry will be available in due course.
+To view information for 2019/20 entry please visit the NHS Social Work Bursaries website.
+Details for 2020/21 entry will be available in due course.